 Pros: Possible to select the number of pages to generate with an adjustable stale time with

 revalidate.
 Really fast performance with less build time.

 Cons: There's still stale time in the beginning.

 Server Side Rendering (SSR) was popular in a monolithic world.
-In a Jamstack world, Static Site Generation (SSG) was applied often.
+In a Jamstack world, Static Site Generation (SSG) was often applied.
 Yet, both approaches had concerns, such as performance, caching, and long build time.

-The whole concept is that to enable static-generation on a per-page basis without rebuilding the entire site.
+The whole concept is to enable static generation on a per-page basis without rebuilding the entire site.

 There's an option to choose the number of pages to generate, so that it keeps the advantages from static-generation, and minimizes the build time.